 Tanfield School recognises that bullying, especially if left unaddressed, can have a devastating effect on individuals; it can create a barrier to learning and have serious consequences for mental wellbeing.
-By effectively preventing and tackling bullying, our schools can help to create safe, disciplined environment, where pupils are able to learn and fulfil their potential.
+We want our students to become responsible citizens and to prepare them for life in 21st Century Britain.
+By effectively preventing and tackling bullying in all of its forms, our school can help to create a safe, disciplined environment, where every pupil is included and able to learn and fulfil their potential.